NITTMessApp/MessApp/README.md

 3. Click on the **View raw** or **Download** button
 4. Enable Install from unknown sources, if prompted by the installer during the installation process

+## Setup

+To start using this app, you'll have to activate your account.
+Once you've downloaded the app and installed it, go to the Reset Password Page and enter your Roll Number to request a password reset link.
+A link for one time use only will be sent to your webmail inbox, and you can use it to set your password.
+Please note that this is not the same as your webmail password.

 ## About

 The official App for your daily dining.
 The App tries to automate a lot of the processes associated with your expeirence at Messes with a one-click solution in the App.
 We take a look at a few of the features.
-But before that we talk about setup.

-To start using this app, you'll have to activate your account.
-Once you've downloaded the app and installed it, go to the Reset Password Page and enter your Roll Number to request a password reset link.
-A link for one time use only will be sent to your webmail inbox, and you can use it to set your password.
-Please note that this is not the same as your webmail password.

 ## Token Generation
 ![Image of Home](https://github.com/NITTMessApp/MessApp/blob/master/Screenshots/Home.png)